-CEHA and CHHA operate together as the Housing Authority of the City of Eureka and County of Humboldt, with two separate boards and one staff.
-The Board for the County Housing Authority is appointed by the Humboldt County Board of Supervisors.
-The Board for the City Housing Authority is appointed by the mayor of the City of Eureka and confirmed by the City Council.
-There are currently five (5) Commissioners for the City Housing Authority and five (5) Commissioners for the County Housing Authority.
+CEHA and CHHA operate together as the Housing Authorities of the City of Eureka and County of Humboldt, with two separate boards and one staff.
+The Board for the County of Humboldt Housing Authority is appointed by the Humboldt County Board of Supervisors.
+The Board for the City of Eureka Housing Authority is appointed by the mayor of the City of Eureka and confirmed by the City Council.
+There are currently five (5) Commissioners for the City of Eureka Housing Authority and five (5) Commissioners for the County of Humboldt Housing Authority.

 The Eureka Housing Development Corporation (EHDC) also exists within the CEHA governing structure as a separate legal entity.
-EHDC remains a component of the CEHA.
-EHDC has provided development support primarily to CEHA and collaborated with procured developers to do rehabilitation of affordable housing properties.
+EHDC remains a component of CEHA that has provided development support primarily to CEHA and collaborated with procured developers to do rehabilitation of affordable housing properties.
 CEHA envisions EHDC to be CEHA's representative on all development transactions, including repositioning.